Breadcrumb

 Goals and objectives:

-The PRCRN project generates data pertaining to women's health care providers' practice patterns clinical experiences basic knowledge professional training and educational needs as well as patient recall of their health care experience their health care concerns and clinical outcomes.
-The project also supports workshops production of review articles and training of students and young investigators.
+The PRCRN generates data pertaining to women's health care providers' practice patterns clinical experiences professional training and education as well as patients’ experiences their health care concerns and clinical outcomes.
+The network also supports workshops production of review articles and training of students and young investigators.

 Publications